IPv6 Leak Test

 What Is an IPv6 Leak?

 When you connect to a VPN, you expect all your internet traffic to be encrypted and routed through the VPN server.
 However, many VPNs were designed primarily for IPv4 and don't properly handle IPv6 traffic.
-This creates a "split tunnel" situation where:
+This creates a "split tunnel" situation where IPv6 packets bypass the encrypted tunnel entirely, WebRTC ICE candidates expose your real IP address to websites, and your ASN remains visible to any service that checks.

 • IPv4 traffic goes through your VPN (protected)